GDPR – Do You Know Your EU Clients and Are You Ready to Protect Their Data?

 - know which third parties have access to that data and how they use that data;

-- know how and when the data holder consented; and,
+- know how and when the data subject consented; and,

-- be able to deliver or delete the data at the request of the data holder.
+- be able to deliver, cease processing, or delete the data at the request of the data subject.

 How Oyster Can Help:

-- Establish/implement initial and ongoing procedures to identify data holders and the data attached to them
+- Establish/implement initial and ongoing procedures to identify data subjects and the data attached to them

 - Determine if your firm’s practices require the appointment of a Data Protection Officer (DPO)